ramgorthi04/debate-card-cutter/README.md

 goal is an agent that takes an argument and autonomously researches and cuts evidence for it.

+If I was re-doing this, I would convert the article text into a 2D array (word, index) and use API integrations to determine which indices should be underlined, bolded, highlighted.

 ## Set-up
 **Python 3.10**
 Configure virtual environment (optional)